 Effective secure information sharing is vital for safeguarding and promoting the welfare of children to facilitate early identification of need, assessment and intervention to ensure that children with additional needs receive the services they require and that children are protected from exploitation abuse and neglect.

 ‘Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children’ (Working Together 2018) Often, it is only when information from a number of sources have been shared and is then put together that it becomes clear that a child is at risk of suffering significant harm.

 Practitioners are often concerned about sharing information and uncertain about when they can do so lawfully.
 This procedure provides a summary of the general principles to be followed by all practitioners to assist them in being proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children.
 This procedure also includes guidance on sharing important information about any adults with whom that child has contact, which may impact the child’s safety or welfare.

-Under new data protection legislation (UK Data Protection Act 2018 (DPA2018) and General Data Protection Regulations (GDPR)) it is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child or a vulnerable person provided that there is alternative lawful basis detailed in the UK Data Protection Act 2018/GDPR to process any personal information required.
+Under data protection legislation (UK Data Protection Act 2018 (DPA2018) and General Data Protection Regulations (GDPR)) it is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child or a vulnerable person provided that there is alternative lawful basis detailed in the UK Data Protection Act 2018/GDPR to process any personal information required.

-Where, in the judgement of a practitioner a child(ren) is thought to be at risk, the practitioner must not seek the consent of any person who, if they knew that their personal data was being shared, might put child (ren) at further risk.
+Where, in the judgement of a practitioner a child(ren) is thought to be at risk, the practitioner is not obliged to seek the consent of any person who, if they knew that their personal data was being shared, might put a child (ren) at further risk.
 It does, of course, continue to be good practice to inform parents / carers that you are sharing information for these purposes and to seek to work cooperatively with them.